What does being a bus driver involve?

 - Helping customers to use the Opal ticketing system

 There are a few things we look out for to make sure you are ready for the job and able to drive yourself and our customers around safely.
 In order to operate a bus, we need you to:

 - Be a permanent resident of Australia or citizen of Australia or New Zealand

-- Have held an unrestricted Australian Driver's Licence for the last 12 months
+- Have held an unrestricted Australian Driver’s Licence for at least 12 months within the last 24 months

 - Have a good driving history

 - Be willing to work all the shifts required of the position

 - Maintain a weight below 130kgs and have a standing reach of at least 210cm